 I love Mowgli.
 Although it’s not completely vegan, I think it deserves an honourable mention for its stellar vegan, gluten-free and vegetarian options.

 If you try anything this Veganuary opt for their Picnic Potato Curry, Temple Dahl and Treacle Tamarind Fries.
-Plus, their new Water Street branch is a must visit for all those Insta-worthy shots.
+Plus, their Water Street branch is a must visit for all those Insta-worthy shots.

 Italfresh is another favourite of mine.
 They’re a locally-owned, Caribbean and plant-based who have pop-ups across Liverpool City Centre – whether it’s at The Bagelry or Baltic Triangle.
 If I could have their salads and coconut quinoa for every lunch, I would.